thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ## I fuck up Bråvalla

 Browalla Festival is a special thing.
-The festival is hosted in my home town very close to the house my family lives in.
+The festival is hosted in my home town very close to a house my family lives in.
 As such, we gather friends and let them camp out in our yard for the duration of the festival.
 This is awesome, but unfortunately this year was not so very awesome for me.